 “Murals are a good example of generosity.
 Anybody can appreciate them in their backyard for free.”

 – Artist Shawna Gilmore

 The Lincoln Park murals have fast become a point of interest for visitors to and residents of Duluth.
-With the rapid changes in this area, one of the murals has already been painted over and another one on a building façade is slated to be demolished in 2022.
+With the rapid changes in this area, one of the murals has already been painted over and another one on a building façade was demolished in 2022.
 The history in the making is already being erased and Main Street Lincoln Park recognizes the need to record this unique moment in the history of our neighborhood.
 It is the intent of Main Street Lincoln Park’s Lincoln Park Art Walk project to gather the stories of how each of the murals came to be, what and who are behind each of the pieces, and share it with you.

 Below, you will find a timeline of the mural history.
-Clicking on each mural photo will take you to the story surrounding that piece.
+Clicking on the links below each mural photo will take you to the story surrounding that piece.
 Over time, it is the goal of the Lincoln Park Art Walk Project to also include a self-guided walking tour.
 If you wish to support this effort and/or contribute to the next public art project or the work of Main Street Lincoln Park, you can do so here.

 Thank you to the following people and organizations who have provided the information, assistance, and financial support needed to make this project a reality.
 Your generosity with your time, talents, and resources are deeply appreciated:

 William Hurst Photography